Additive and geometric transversality of fractal sets in the integers: Open directions

-Furstenberg \cite[Theorem 3]{furstenbergtransversality} proved an analogue of \cref{thm_furstenberg} in the $rs$-adics; positive answers to the previous question and conjecture would combine with that result to bring transversality results in the $rs$-adics in line with those in the real and integer settings.
+The upper bound on $\dimh \big(X \cap Y \big)$ in the previous question was conjectured by Furstenberg in \cite[Conjecture 3]{furstenbergtransversality}.
+A positive answer to these questions would bring transversality results in the $rs$-adics in line with those in the real and integer settings.

 Daniel Glasscock\\ \textsc{University of Massachusetts Lowell} \nopagebreak

 \href{mailto:daniel_glasscock@uml.edu} {\texttt{daniel{\_}glasscock@uml.edu}}

 Joel Moreira\\ \textsc{University of Warwick} \nopagebreak